The Medium (University of Toronto Mississauga)

-The Medium is the student newspaper of the Mississauga branch of the University of Toronto.
+The Medium is the student newspaper of the University of Toronto Mississauga, a campus of the University of Toronto.
 It has been in publication since 1974, when it was founded following the collapse of The Erindalian.
-It primarily covers UTM news, with occasional forays into University of Toronto tri-campus news and Mississauga news.
+It primarily covers UTM news, with occasional forays into University of Toronto tri-campus and Mississauga news.

-The Medium is published by Medium II Publications, a non-profit Ontario corporation founded in 1986 in the wake of disagreements with the Erindale College Student Union.
+The Medium is published by Medium II Publications, a non-profit Ontario corporation founded in 1986 in the wake of disagreements with the University of Toronto Mississauga Students' Union (UTMSU).
 It is funded partly by a student levy and partly through advertising sales.
 The corporation has also published Medium Magazine nearly annually since 2010, and run a blog division since 2013.